-'''
+--nothing

 --with-nothing

-'''

-Install nothing, except legal documents, that is not explicitly included.
+Install nothing, except legal documents, that is not explicity included.

-'''

 --with-ponysay

-'''

-'''

 --with-ponysay-command=/usr/bin/ponysay

-'''

 Install the ponysay command, and set file name.
 (Default)

 --with-ponythink

-'''

 --with-ponythink-command=/usr/bin/ponythink

 '''

 Install the ponythink command, and set file name.
 (Default)